broadcaststorm/broadcaststorm.github.io/_posts/2022-02-15-github-pages-build-environment.md

 but you need to know just a little bit about it.
 In short, you can use GitHub provided themes (which are Jekyll based) or your own custom Jekyll theme.
 There are of course a wide selection of freely available themes out there that some very kind people have made available.
+And, if that doesn't work for you, you can host static content built from other generators, you just have to have your own workflow to generate them.

-As a side note, you can host static content built from other generators, you just have to have your own workflow to generate them.
 Anyway...

 The important concept to keep in mind here is that these sites usually are static content - meaning that the Jekyll engine processes